-I was on my way out for a run and she was walking a short dog in the tall grass near my house.
+I was on my way out for a “run” and she was walking 2 short dogs in the tall grass near my house.

 But after that day we talked I never saw her out there again for weeks.
 At least a month went by before she resurfaced.

 And then there she was again on the same grassy knoll except now she looked more like Botticelli’s Venus.
 She was pink, not pale.
-Slightly curvy not boney, and smiling, not stressed and rounder at the corners.
+Tall not burdened, smiling, not stressed and rounder at the corners.

 Was it the same woman?

 ‘Okay, I told myself before I waved back to her, ‘It has to be her; those are the same short dogs and the same tall boots.

 But what miraculous thing could have happened in just four weeks to transform her into this radiant being?’